Zondax/cosmos-sdk/tools/rosetta/README.md

 Each plugin is a minimalist implementation of `InitZone` and `RegisterInterfaces` which allow Rosetta to parse chain specific data.
 There is an example for cosmos-hub chain under `plugins/default/` folder

+The plugin is selected through the cli `--blockchain` flag

 ## Extensions

 There are two ways in which you can customize and extend the implementation with your custom settings.